Taekwondo

 How does a taekwondo match start and end?

 Before the start of the contest, the center referee will call “Chung, Hong.”
 Both contestants will enter the contest area with their head protectors firmly tucked under their left arms, reflecting both discipline and respect for tradition.
-The Centre Referee will check for mouthguards at the beginning of the match (and subsequent rounds), ensuring athlete safety remains paramount.
+The Center Referee will check for mouthguards at the beginning of the match (and subsequent rounds), ensuring athlete safety remains paramount.
 The athletes will then bow to the referee, and then to each other, reinforcing the martial arts code of courtesy and mutual respect.
 After the center referee commands, “Charyeot” and “Kyeong-rye”, the match will commence, often with an immediate exchange of footwork as each fighter seeks to establish distance and rhythm.

 What are the permitted techniques to score in taekwondo?